 - If you have installed anti-theft software on your device, use it to lock the phone, wipe sensitive information, and/or activate the alarm.

 - Immediately report the theft or loss to your carrier.
+(See service provider contact information.)
 You will be responsible for any charges incurred prior to when you report the stolen or lost device.
-If you provide your carrier with the IMEI or MEID number, your carrier may be able to disable your device and block access to the information it carries.
+If you provide your carrier with the IMEI, MEID or ESN number, your carrier may be able to disable your device and block access to the information it carries.
 Request written confirmation from your carrier that you reported the device as missing and that the device was disabled.

-- If the device was stolen, also immediately report the theft to the police, including the make and model, serial and IMEI or MEID number.
+- If the device was stolen, also immediately report the theft to the police, including the make and model, serial and IMEI, MEID or ESN number.
 Some carriers require proof that the device was stolen, and a police report would provide that documentation.